andrealopezpalomeque/viaje-grupo/docs/adding-groups.md

 ### Expenses going to wrong group

 This happens with multi-group users.
-Current workaround: ensure the user is only in one group, or accept that expenses go to the first group found.
+Solution: Use `/grupo` in WhatsApp to select the correct active group, or switch groups in the dashboard (the setting syncs automatically).